femx-project/femx/README.md

 - MPI, used with PETSc for linear solvers and TAO optimization
 - OpenMP, for parallel assembly
 - Enzyme + Clang, for automatic differentiation kernels
-- Python >= 3.9, pybind11, NumPy, and SciPy, for the Python API
+- Python >= 3.9 with pip, pybind11, NumPy, and SciPy, for the Python API

 ## Build